 Giving up alcohol is not easy, especially for someone who is a heavy drinker.
 The first step in the recovery from alcoholism is recognizing that there is a problem.
 The next step is figuring out how to overcome the dependence on alcoholic drinks.
 What is the best way to quit drinking?
 Many people with a drinking problem are not comfortable going to a support group such as Alcoholics Anonymous (AA).
 Not everyone can afford professional help at an expensive rehab clinic.
 But there are alternative ways of giving up alcohol.
-It is possible to quit drinking alcohol, quietly, in the dignity of your own home.
+It is possible to quit drinking alcohol, quietly, in the dignity of home.
 Some simple strategies can help a recovering alcoholic beat the bottle without spending a lot of money.

 Social Drinking versus Alcoholism: How to Tell the Difference